biox/pa/README.md

 This is forked from https://github.com/biox/pa and this user gets all the credit.
 I am just a ham fisted knucklehead and have never claimed to be a developer.

+Also, this has nothing to do with `passage` https://github.com/stchris/passage which appears to be archived.

 I've been a user of Pass (www.passwordstore.org) and have been using, along with following Age for a long time.
 I've been waiting for Age and Pass to get together at some time, so when I saw `pa` as a pass/age hybrid, figured I'd mess around with it.

 Changes thus far for my usage are: using `.passage` for storage, I use `~/.config/age` to store my keypairs, since MacOS doesn't use `/dev/shm` I added a random `/tmp` directory using OpenSSL, and `age-keygen` is a password protected file.